 What just happened?

-Earlier this week, Exelixis announced it could not reach an agreement with the FDA regarding a phase III trial for its lead agent, cabozantinib (cabo), in prostate cancer.
+Earlier this week, Exelixis announced it could not reach an agreement with the FDA regarding a phase III trial for its lead agent, cabozantinib (Cabo), in prostate cancer.
 The company intended to run the study under special protocol assessment (SPA), which is an agreement with the FDA regarding the trial’s design.
-An SPA details study parameters such as patient population and endpoints that the FDA sees as sufficient for approval.
-Consequently, cabo’s phase III trial will be run under standard regulatory framework.
+A SPA details study parameters such as patient population and endpoints that the FDA sees as sufficient for approval.
+Consequently, Cabo’s phase III trial will be run under the standard regulatory framework.

 Why is this bad?